arbor-sim/arbor/doc/python/cable_cell.rst

         by default everywhere on the cell.
-Species concentrations and reversal potential can be overridden on specific regions using the paint interface, while the method for calculating reversal potential is global for all compartments in the cell, and can't be overriden locally.
+Species concentrations and reversal potential can be overridden on specific regions using the paint interface, while the method for calculating reversal potential is global for all CVs in the cell, and can't be overriden locally.

         :param str ion: description of the ion species.
         :param float int_con: initial internal concentration [mM].